-Pains with a crampy [spasmodic] tight drawing
+Pains with a crampy [spasmodic] tight drawing lacing sensation as of a band-Magnesium phosphate.

-lacing sensation, Magnesium phosphate.

-Pains of the stomach, with accumulation of water in the mouth, Sodium chloride.
+Pains of the stomach, with accumulation of water in the mouth-Sodium chloride.
 If this does not altogether suffice, there exists generally a coating of the tongue, which requires Potassium sulphate or Potassium chloride.

-Pressure, and a Sensation of Fulness, with Yellow SLIMY coating of the tongue, Potassium sulphate.
+Pressure, and a Sensation of Fulness, with yellow

+SLIMY coating of the tongue-Potassium sulphate.

-Gnawing pains in the stomach, with flatulence [short belching of wind], affording no relief, Magnesium phos.
+Gnawing pains in the stomach, with flatulence [short belching of wind], affording no relief-Magnesium patient to bend double-Magnesium phosphate.

-Colic, which is relieved by doubling up the body [bending double], rubbing, and slightly by eructations or hot applications, requires Magnesium phosphate.
+Colic, which is relieved slightly by eructations by doubling up the body [bending double], rubbing, and by hot applications, requires Magnesium phosphate.

-Colicky pain about the umbilicus, obliging the
+Colickly pain about the umbilicus, obliging the